North Shore Branch

 The line started construction in 1884, and rapid transit service on the line started on February 23, 1886.
 Passenger service on the North Shore Branch ended on March 31, 1953, although freight service continued to run along part of the North Shore Branch until 1989.
+In 2001, part of the line on the east end was reactivated for a short extension to Ballpark, which was in use from 2001 to 2010.
 In 2005, freight service on the western portion of the line was reactivated, and there are proposals to reactivate the former passenger line for rail or bus service.

 Operation

 Trains on the branch used tracks 10 through 12 at the Saint George Terminal.
-Trains originally consisted of two and three cars during the AM and PM rush hours, and one cars at other times; by the end of passenger service, trains used only one car.
+Trains originally consisted of two and three cars during the AM and PM rush hours, and one car at other times; by the end of passenger service, trains used only one car.

 The fares on the branch were collected by the conductor on the train, who had to pull a cord, similar to how it was done with trolleys.
 The Baltimore & Ohio Railroad, which owned the branch, wanted to reduce service on the branch, and eventually abandon it.
-They purposely looked the other way when conductors skimmed something off the top, allowing them to show a lower ridership to the Interstate Commerce Commission, and in return improve their chances for abandoning the branch.
+They purposely looked the other way when conductors skimmed money from the collected fares, allowing them to show a lower ridership to the Interstate Commerce Commission, and in return improve their chances for abandoning the branch.